 - Hybrid working can be much cheaper, helping both managers to save money on office space and running costs – and help employees save money on commuting

 - Negotiating hard on your lease and sharing offices with other companies can help bring down costs

-If your employees can carry out their jobs at home, it could save a significant amount of money, as well as save money for your employees.
+If your employees can carry out their jobs at home, it could save a significant amount of money and save money for your employees.